ajitagupta/core-java-mini-projects/README.md

 An exception is an error from which can be recovered.
 An error is an unavoidable runtime situation from which we can't recover.
 Exceptions can be checked/compile-time and unchecked/runtime exception.

 To recover from exceptions we can make use of `try-catch`, `throw/throws`, or `finally` blocks.
 We can handle exceptions with multiple catch-blocks.
-The finally-block code executes at any cost.
+The finally-block code executes at any cost. `throw` keyword explicity throws an exception from within a method or block. `throws` keyword is used with method signature.

 ## 8. Multithreading